 Under the right conditions, ice sheets can become unstable, leading to their irreversible and rapid decline.
-We are examining which climatic and geological conditions may lead to these instabilities and how fast ice sheets melt when they become unstable.
-We have shown the critical role of ice sheet shape in causing “meltwater pulses”, the most rapid periods of sea level rise in recent Earth history (Robel & Tsai 2018), the many time scales of marine ice sheet collapse (Robel et al. 2018).
-We have recently used tools from statistical physics to explore the collective dynamics of draining melt ponds on ice shelves (Robel & Banwell, 2019, animation right).
+However, the climatic and geological conditions which initiate and control the rate of this ice sheet decline are not well understood.
+Work from the Ice & Climate group has shown: the critical role of ice sheet shape in causing “meltwater pulses”, the most rapid periods of sea level rise in recent Earth history (Robel & Tsai 2018), the many time scales of marine ice sheets collapse (Robel et al. 2018), and the collective behavior of draining melt ponds on ice shelves (Robel & Banwell, 2019, animation right).

 What controls iceberg calving and melting?

-Ice sheets that end in water lose ice through the process of iceberg calving (ice fracture and detachment).
+Ice sheets in contact with water lose ice through the process of iceberg calving (ice fracture and detachment).
 Calving is likely influenced by many factors within and outside of ice sheets, including the presence of sea ice within densely packed icebergs floating in the ocean, known as “mélange”.
 We have adapted a discrete element model (see animation above), a tool more commonly used in condensed matter physics, to explore the role of sea ice and calving in the aggregate properties of iceberg mélange (Robel 2017).
 Graduate student Ziad Rashed is currently exploring how to simulate the two-way interactions between mélange and glacier calving.
 We also use laboratory experiments (see video below of small wave flume built in our lab) to explore the processes through which ocean waves melt icy surfaces.